GardensKeukenhof GardensStatistics

 Keukenhof Gardens

-It’s not only tulips – in fact there are approximately 1,600 varieties of flowers which includes 800 varieties of tulips.
+It’s not only tulips at Keukenhof – in fact there are approximately 1,600 varieties of flowers which includes 800 varieties of tulips.

 The bulbs are hand-planted strategically by a team of 40 gardeners during the autumn – to produce waves of blooming flowers throughout the spring season.